ibm-cloud-docs/CDN/running-status.md

 1. Address the domain validation challenge.
 For instructions, see [Completing Domain Control Validation for HTTPS with DV SAN](/docs/CDN?topic=CDN-completing-domain-control-validation-for-https-with-dv-san).
 2. Verify whether CDN traffic works as expected.
 For instructions, see [Verifying that your CDN is working before pointing to IBM CNAME](/docs/CDN?topic=CDN-verify-cdn-before-pointing-domain-to-ibm-cname).
-3. After you verify that CDN traffic is working, you must change your DNS record to point your domain to [IBM CNAME](/docs/CDN?topic=CDN-getting-to-running-status#ibm-cname) or [Akamai CNAME](/docs/CDN?topic=CDN-getting-to-running-status#akamai-cname).
+3. After you verify that CDN traffic is working, you must change your DNS record to point your domain to [IBM CNAME](/docs/CDN?topic=CDN-getting-to-running-status#ibm-cname).
 Most DNS providers can give you instructions on setting up or changing the CNAME.

    Check with your DNS provider to find out when the changes become active.
 Then, add a CNAME record for your CDN domain in DNS.
 To do so, on the DNS configuration page for your CDN domain, create a CNAME record with your CDN domain name as the **Host** and the IBM CNAME you used to configure the CDN as the **CNAME**.